Bigger, Better Things

 Carl winked.
 "You take care, Annie."

 "You too, Carl."
-Annie scooted towards the door.
-Turning sideways again, she slid her shoulder through the doorway, then dropped to her hands and knees and crawled forward.
+Annie scooted to the exit.
+She turned sideways again, slid her shoulders through the doorway, then dropped to her hands and knees and crawled forward.
 There was a loud crack as her hips snagged in the frame.
 Annie cursed, twisted sideways, and dragged herself forward, her butt compressing as it squeezed through the frame.
-Outside, Annie crouched and peered back through the doorway.
+Outside, Annie crouched and peeked back inside.
 "Sorry about that, Carl!"

 Carl waved her off.
-"I've fixed this door before and I'll fix it again."
+"I've fixed it before, and I'll fix it again."

 "See you soon!"
 Annie said.
 Carl overheard a woman scream as Annie got to her feet and walked off.
-Looking down, he noticed his hand shaking.
-Just nerves, that's all.
+He noticed his hand shaking.
+Just nerves, that's it.
 He poured himself a shot of DeMonterey gin to settle himself.
 It went down smoothly, and he smiled.